1806 Documents

 Spring 1806

-Prince Hoare, An Inquiry into the Requisite Cultivation and Present State of the Arts of Design in England (Hoare, 1806, p.220)
+Prince Hoare, An Inquiry into the Requisite Cultivation and Present State of the Arts of Design in England (Hoare, 1806, pp.220–21)

-Two names … which cannot be read without emotion of sensibility by the lovers of genius and art, – Cozens and Girtin.
+Two names in this branch of art may be mentioned, which cannot be read without emotions of sensibility by the lovers of genius and art, – Cozens and Girtin.
 The former, in the comprehensive, essential seizure of his subjects, usually chosen from amidst the phaenomena of nature’s semblances; and the latter, in the almost magic expression of form and effect in the objects that surrounded him, alike lay claim to the most unlimited praise.

 August 1806